-As a result, the number of backlinks is an important factor to rank well on Baidu and most backlinks strategies focus on building a high number of backlinks, even if they are lower quality.
+As a result, the number of backlinks is an important factor to rank well on Baidu and most backlinks strategies focus on building a high number of backlinks, even if they are of lower quality.

 For example, directory submissions and content curation are still considered popular practices for building a high number of links.

-On the other hand, the Chinese search engine is introducing more and more algorithm updates, and it’s clear that sooner or later the backlink quality will have more important role when ranking websites.
+On the other hand, the Chinese search engine is introducing more and more algorithm updates, and it’s clear that sooner or later the backlink quality will have a more important role when ranking websites.

-My advice is to think in long term and also consider the quality when you engage in link building on Baidu.
+My advice is to think in the long term and also consider the quality when you engage in link building on Baidu.
 Stay away from black-hat practices and risky backlink networks.